Twittering Machines on Vinyl : 2024

 “…this remarkable piece by Kathy Hinde… … is a kind of virtual forest canopy of chittering and trilling, both eerie and enthralling—a reminder, perhaps, never to take for granted the natural sounds around us.”
 Philip Sherburne Futurism Restated

-Radio plays include extracts on BBC Radio 3’s Late Junction, Night Tracks and New Music Show, Phil England’s ‘The Wire‘ on Resonance FM; various CAMP radio shows; Source FM “this is not a disco“; Radio Reverb Sound Laboratory; WORM radio Rotterdam; CITR FM, Bepi Crespan show; The Institute of Spectra-Sonic sound;
+Radio plays include extracts on BBC Radio 3’s Late Junction, Night Tracks and New Music Show, on BBC Radio 6 Music, Phil England’s ‘The Wire‘ on Resonance FM; various CAMP radio shows; Source FM “this is not a disco“; Radio Reverb Sound Laboratory; WORM radio Rotterdam; CITR FM, Bepi Crespan show; The Institute of Spectra-Sonic sound;

 Twittering Machines is an audiovisual performance by Bristol-based artist/composer, Kathy Hinde, which won an Ivor Novello award in 2020 and has been presented worldwide following its 2019 premier at Mutek Montréal.
 This recorded version presents a single composition, split over two sides of vinyl.
 The piece begins with a study of the nightingale, a bird that sings at night, and of the disrupted environmental cycles that may threaten its future.
 It is released to mark the hundredth anniversary of Beatrice Harrison’s famous 1924 BBC broadcast of a wild nightingale singing with her cello, which drew attention to the bird’s already declining population, and was one of the main inspirations for Kathy’s piece.